 What Should Avoid When Starting a New Job?

-There are several obvious things you shouldn't do a new job — like complain about your old job, gossip, come in late, etc. But there are also some not-so-obvious behaviors you should avoid, too.
+There are several obvious things you shouldn't do a new job — like complain about your old job, gossip, come in late and other faux pas.
+But there are also some not-so-obvious behaviors you should avoid, too.
 Avoiding the following five behaviors will help set you up for success earlier on in your new job.

 1. Acting Impulsively